We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 The debt-to-income (DTI) ratio is an indicator of how much of your income is already going towards paying existing debt.
 Banks use this percentage to gauge whether you can afford another loan payment.

-You can calculate your DTI by dividing your monthly debt — such as student loans, personal loans, credit cards, auto loans, mortgages, etc. — by the amount you earn before taxes are deducted (your gross income).
+You can calculate your DTI by dividing your monthly debt — such as student loans, personal loans, credit cards, auto loans, rent or mortgage payments, etc. — by the amount you earn before taxes are deducted (your gross income).

 For example, let’s say your gross monthly income is $4,000, and $1,400 of that goes toward debt payments.
 You’ll divide those amounts and then multiply the result by 100 to get a percentage: